SimonPoparda/Olympic_Analysis_Azure/README.md

 The project was a great opportunity for me to learn about Git, various Azure Services, as well as infrustructure and ETL process itself.

+Great thanks to @DarshilParmar for providing steps and idea for this project!

 ## Authors

 - [@Szymon Poparda](https://www.linkedin.com/in/szymon-poparda-02b96a248/)